1. Who are the climate skeptics?

 Climate skeptics come from a variety of backgrounds: dissident scientists, conservative think tanks, industry lobbies and even digital influencers.
 Here are a few key players:

-➡️ Claude Allègre: This former French minister and geochemist criticized the IPCC reports for downplaying the human impact on global warming.
+➡️ Claude Allègre: This former French minister and geochemist has criticized IPCC reports for downplaying man's impact on global warming.
 His arguments, refuted by the scientific community, are often based on methodological errors.

 ➡️ Vincent Courtillot: A geophysicist, he maintains that solar activity is the main cause of global warming.
-However, his work has been largely invalidated.
+However, his work has been widely invalidated.

-Think tanks like the Heartland Institute in the USA disseminate biased studies and media campaigns aimed at discrediting climate science.
-They receive funding from fossil fuel giants such as ExxonMobil and the Koch brothers.
+Think tanks such as the Heartland Institute in the USA disseminate biased studies and media campaigns aimed at discrediting climate science.
+They are funded by fossil fuel giants such as ExxonMobil and the Koch brothers.

-Example: The Heartland Institute has organized conferences to promote climatoskeptic arguments.
+Example: The Heartland Institute has organized conferences to promote the arguments of climate skeptics.
 Their provocative slogan: "Do you believe in global warming?
-So did Hitler."
+Just like Hitler."

 Digital influencers

 Social networks have become a battleground for climate skeptics.
-On YouTube or Facebook, sensationalist videos oversimplify or distort climate science.
-One of the most popular videos, entitled "Le réchauffement, c'est du pipeau", for example, has racked up 5 million views.
+On YouTube or Facebook, sensationalist videos simplify or distort climate science.
+One of the most popular videos, entitled "Le réchauffement, c'est du pipeau", for example, has 5 million views.
 It mixes anecdotes and out-of-context data, sowing great confusion.

 Focus on algorithms: